StefanCardnell/LoLTracker/README.txt

 - Append your key to ?api_key= in "key.txt"

+- The program may not work with non-EUW keys, although I doubt this.

 - Keep "key.txt" in the same folder as input.exe.

 - Run the program!